 Who’s it for: Those on a tight budget, who don’t mind some accuracy loss.

-AcuRite gets a second mention on our list for its svelte 3-in-1 Weather Station (Model 00589).
-At a price of only $85, you’re getting most – but not all – of the most important variables.
+AcuRite gets a second mention on our list for its svelte Pro Color Digital Weather Station (Model 01604M).
+For under $100, you’re getting most – but not all – of the most important variables.
 The station measures temperature, humidity, and wind speed, along with barometric pressure and trend.

-Neither wind direction nor rainfall measurements are provided, although it does have a nice forecasting feature which attempts to learn your local weather patterns to make its forecasts more accurate.
-It can also store daily, monthly, and all-time high and low records, but there is no way to transfer this information off the device because it has no internet connectivity.
+Wind direction and rainfall measurements aren’t provided, although it does have a nice forecasting feature which attempts to learn your local weather patterns to make its forecasts more accurate.
+It can also store daily, monthly, and all-time high and low records, but there’s no way to transfer this information off the device because it has no internet connectivity.

-Accuracy is generally okay, but noticeably poorer than its 5-in-1 sensor suite.
-Owners also report that placement is key with the sensors, and if they are anywhere in the sun, temperatures are off.
+Accuracy is okay, but noticeably poorer than the 5-in-1 sensor suite.
+Owners also report that placement is key with the sensors, the sun can throw temperatures off.
 Additionally, wind speed readings seem to run on the low side.

-But as with anything, you get what you pay for.
-Buy this only if you’re looking for the most basic of functionality and more of a general idea of the weather outside.
-If you can spend just $50 more, get the My AcuRite system: If that’s not possible, then the 3-in-1 is a worthy alternative.
+As with anything, you get what you pay for.
+But this is only if you’re looking for the most basic of functionality and more of a general idea of the weather outside.
+If you can spend just $50 more, get the My AcuRite system.
+If that’s not possible, then the 3-in-1 is a worthy alternative.

 Finally, we look at connectivity and feature set.
 This is Digital Trends, and we’re all about tech.
 We want to see easy connections to put your weather data online (Weather Underground, etc.), a well-designed mobile or web app, and other ways to integrate its weather data into your digital life.
 On the feature side, does it have all the weather readings a good station should have?
 Does it have a standout feature that other weather stations don’t?

-If a station can pass these qualifications successfully, only then is it considered for inclusion on our list.
+If a station can pass these qualifications successfully, only then it is considered for inclusion in our list.